SouthsideSoftware/RabbitOperations/README.md

 The application reads messages from audit and error queues into RavenDB, a document database with excellent indexing capabilities built on Lucene.Net.
 Message content is automatically indexed for searching.
 The built-in web front end supports searching and monitors message rates.
 It also links to the RabbiMQ management console.
+Next up is support for MassTransit and Rebus.
 Future plans include support for trend analysis, tailing, monitoring, heart beating and integration with New Relic and PagerDuty.

 Check out our [Trello board](https://trello.com/b/m0ZLn5d7/rabbitoperations) to see what is in development and what is being planned.